 Un acteur doué; une belle actrice – a talented actor and a beautiful actress.
 Now, let's put them in a single sentence:

-Des acteurs doués et beaux – the article has been changed to its plural form, only the noun's masculine form is used, and that gender prevails through both adjectives.
+Des acteurs doués et beaux – the article has been changed to its plural form, and only the masculine form prevails.

 Although it can be challenging and full of exceptions, grammar and pronunciation specificities, this is all part of the challenge of learning a new language!